aws-samples/eks-cluster-upgrade/README.md

 1. Amazon EKS control plane
 2. Amazon EKS nodes that are registered with the control plane

-The current process of EKS cluster upgrade includes
+The current process of EKS cluster upgrade includes:

 1. Check the Kubernetes object compatibility with regards to API specific Changes
 2. Check the version of Core Kubernetes Components and do changes as per the changes required in the newer version which is compatible with the targeted version.